-1.1 Rigorous, engaging, and coherent curricula aligned to the Common Core Learning Standards.
+1.1 Rigorous, engaging, and coherent curricula aligned to the New York State standards.
 1.2 Research-based, effective instruction that yields high quality student work.
 1.3 Aligned resource use to support instructional goals that meet students' needs.
 1.4 Structures for a positive learning environment, inclusive culture, and student success.
 2.2 Curricula-aligned assessment practices that inform instruction.
 3.1 School-level theory of action and goals shared by the school community.
 3.4 A culture of learning that communicates and supports high expectations.
-4.1 Support and evaluation of teachers through the Danielson Framework and analysis of learning outcomes 4.2 Teacher teams engaged in collaborative practice using the inquiry approach to improve classroom practice.
-5.1 Regularly evaluate school-level decisions with a focus on the Common Core
+4.1 Support and evaluation of teachers through the Danielson Framework and analysis of learning outcomes.
+4.2 Teacher teams engaged in collaborative practice using the inquiry approach to improve classroom practice.
+5.1 Regularly evaluate school-level decisions with a focus on the New York State standards.